identifiers-org/cmd-iaso/README.md

 ```
 Now, you can run the data scaping command to run the jobs defined in the `JOBS` file and save the results in the `DUMP` folder:
 ```
-> cmd-iaso scrape JOBS DUMP [--resume] [--proxy PROXY] [--chrome CHROME] [--workers WORKERS] [--timeout TIMEOUT]
+> cmd-iaso scrape JOBS DUMP [--resume] [--proxy PROXY] [--chrome CHROME] [--workers WORKERS] [--timeout TIMEOUT] [--log null|stderr|scrape.log]
 ```
 This command is highly customisable.
 Firstly, you can automatically launch a proxy (this is default option but can also be done explicitly using `--proxy launch`) or connect to an existing one by providing its address, e.g. `--proxy localhost:8080`.
+If a new proxy is launched, its log will be implicitly discared.
 The `--chrome` option should be used with care, as it provides the path to the Chrome browser executable.
 By not providing this option, `cmd-iaso` will use a version of Chromium that is automatically downloaded if required. `WORKERS` specifies the number of processes that should be launched in parallel to work on different scraping jobs.
 Lastly, `TIMEOUT` specifies in seconds a baseline timeout that will be used to cancel too long-running scraping jobs.
 Running this command will take some time, so a progress bar is provided to keep the user informed.
 If you want to pause the scraping, you can iterrupt it using `CTRL-C` or `CMD-C` depending on your operating system.
 The scraper will then shutdown and wait for all running workers to complete.
 A paused scraping task can be resumed later on by passing the `--resume` flag to the command.
+Finally, the `--log` option specifies which logging output will be used. 'null' discards all messages, 'stderr' redirects them to stderr and 'scrape.log' appends them to the scrape.log file in the current working directory.
+By default, all messages are appended to scrape.log.

 ### Converting the raw data dumps into a structured datamine
 The collected raw data dumps contain mostly raw information about the scraped resources.
 To collect and compress this data into a structured format that can be read by the curation process, you can run: